vorble/platform/REFERENCE.md

 build() {
 }

-# This function is called before the system's package manager is run for the
+# This function is called before do_install is called and before the system's
-# feature.
+# package manager is run for the feature's packages.
 pre_install_hook() {
     # You might emplace configuration files or download the source code for a
     # package.